giranntu/ry_spotnet_EGNN0809/README.md

 ## Data Availability

-The data used in this reproducibility check comes from the **Trade and Quote (TAQ)** database via **WRDS**.
-The TAQ database contains daily intraday transactions data (trades and quotes) for all securities listed on the New York Stock Exchange (NYSE) and American Stock Exchange (AMEX), as well as Nasdaq National Market System (NMS) and SmallCap issues.

-The data must be purchased separately through WRDS, and we recommend running the query on WRDS once per year due to the large size of the data, especially since we are dealing with tick-by-tick data.
+The data used in this refined implementation comes from **Polygon.io API**, which provides high-quality financial market data including 1-minute aggregated bars for US equities.

+- **Polygon.io**: Premium API access configured in the code for the full 6+ year historical data span (2019-2025)
+- **Alternative**: The original implementation used Trade and Quote (TAQ) database via WRDS, but this has been replaced with Polygon.io for better accessibility and real-time capabilities
+- **API Configuration**: The Polygon.io API key is already embedded in the code for your research use

 ## Computational Resources